What Is Sin?

 To sinners, which includes all of us, the story of Jesus is the best news ever.

-The Bible is so clear that God’s plan of salvation was made so that we could be saved from our sin, and Jesus’ death on the cross is that redemption in action.
-In fact, the Bible tells us that because Jesus died for us, “we should no longer be slaves of sin” (Romans 6:6, NKJV).
+The Bible is clear that the plan of salvation was made so that we could be saved from our sin, and Jesus’ death on the cross is that redemption in action.
+In fact, the Bible tells us that because Jesus, the Son of God, died for us, “we should no longer be slaves of sin” (Romans 6:6, NKJV).

 These are just a few verses that remind us that God is merciful, abundant, and forgiving, even before we ask: